segersniels/bndl/crates/bndl_cli/README.md

 [![npm](https://img.shields.io/npm/v/bndl-cli)](https://www.npmjs.com/package/bndl-cli)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/segersniels/bndl/bin.yml)

-Introducing `bndl`, a basic TypeScript transpiling and bundling tool for backend monorepos.
-It uses [SWC](https://swc.rs/) under the hood so it benefits from the speed improvements that it brings over `tsc`.
+Introducing `bndl`, a barebones TypeScript transpiling and bundling tool for backend monorepos.

 <p align="center">
 <img src="https://github.com/segersniels/bndl/blob/master/resources/bndl.png?raw=true" width="250">

-It aims to be a near drop in replacement for people already accustomed to `tsc` and uses the `tsconfig.json` already present in your project. `bndl` goes through the monorepo, builds the current app (or package) with `swc`, identifies which dependencies are used by the consumer and copies them over to the compiled directory `node_modules` of said consumer.
+It aims to be a near drop-in replacement for those accustomed to `tsc`, utilizing the existing `tsconfig.json` in your project. `bndl` traverses the monorepo, builds the current workspace with [SWC](https://swc.rs/), identifies the dependencies used by the consumer, and copies them to the compiled directory's `node_modules`.

 The result?
-A `dist` that contains everything for your app to run.
-Simply copy the `dist` over to a Docker image and run it.
-Read more about it [here](https://niels.foo/post/typescript-monorepo-bundling-for-dummies).
+An output directory containing everything necessary for your app to run.
+Simply copy the dist directory to a Docker image and execute it.

 ## Installing